Boeing Everett Factory: Boeing 787

 The Boeing 787 Dreamliner is a mid-size, wide-body, twin-engine jet airliner.
 The current passenger variants in production, are capable of carrying 242–290 passengers in a typical two-class configuration, have a range of 7355–7635 nmi and a cruising speed of Mach 0.85 (562 mph, 902 km/h, 487 kn).
 Production of this plane began in 2006.

-In February 2011, Boeing announced that some 787 work was being moved to a plant in North Charleston, South Carolina in order to relieve overcrowding of 787s at Everett caused by large volumes of 787 orders.
+In February 2011, Boeing announced that some 787 work was being moved to its plant in South Carolina, in order to relieve overcrowding of 787s at Everett caused by large volumes of 787 orders.
 In July 2014, Boeing announced that the 787-10 variant, the longest variant of the 787, would be produced exclusively in South Carolina as the fuselage pieces for that variant are too large for the Dreamlifter to fit for transport to Everett.

 Undertaking drastic cost-cutting measures in the wake of the COVID-19 pandemic and its resulting impact on aviation, Boeing announced in July 2020 that it would consider consolidating all of its 787 assembly in a single location; the company chose to move all production to South Carolina on October 1, causing backlash from the Washington state government.
 The move was completed in February 2021; it was cemented with Boeing's agreement to transfer its lease of the Dreamlifter Operations Center to package courier FedEx in April 2021.
 FedEx, which takes over the lease on November 1, plans to use it for its cargo airline operations.

 The two 787 variants formerly produced in Everett were the 787-8 and the 787-9.

 Tours

 Following several months of unofficial visits, Boeing began offering factory tours with the first rollout of the 747 in 1968.
 The first year of tours had over 39,000 visitors, which later grew to 55,000 annually by the 1980s; a dedicated tour building was constructed in 1984 and later replaced by the Future of Flight Aviation Center in 2005.
-The new center has a theater, exhibits, a Boeing Store gift shop, and café.
-As of 2020 over 150,000 people come each year to visit the factory.
+The center includes an exhibit gallery, a Boeing Store gift shop, café, and outdoor observation deck.
+As of 2020, over 150,000 people come each year to visit the factory.
 The Boeing factory tour was suspended from 2020 to 2023 due to the COVID-19 pandemic.